n2p5/stint/examples/dither-post-demo/README.md

 ## How to Use

-1. **Connect Wallet** - Connect Keplr, Leap, or Cosmostation
+1. **Connect Wallet** - Connect Keplr, Leap, or Cosmostation (primary signer)
-2. **Create Session** - Generate a session wallet using WebAuthn Passkey
+2. **Create Session Signer** - Generate a session signer using WebAuthn Passkey
-3. **Create Authorization** - Set up authz grants and feegrants
+3. **Create Authorization** - Set up authz grants and feegrants from primary to session signer
-4. **Send Transaction** - Use the session wallet to send transactions
+4. **Send Transaction** - Use the session signer to send transactions on behalf of primary address

 ## Project Structure